Roger-luo/juliacon-quantum-bof/README.md

 Topics to discuss:

 - A Julian lattice package
-- what else do you want in Yao.jl?
+- what else do you want in Yao.jl? your wishlist for quantum computing in Julia.
 - sharing quantum state objects between QuantumOptics.jl, QuantumInformation.jl, Yao.jl and others.
 - Status of Julia library support for specialized tensor operation backends
   * CuTensor support in CuArrays